RutexOrg/DiscordFileStorage/README.md

 Once server started, the webdav server will be available on port 1900.

 Windows explorer will support webdav out of the box.
-Not perfect, but for some functionality it will be enough.
-You can now add network drive to localhost:1900 in your explorer and use discord as a file storage.
+You can now [add network drive](https://www.maketecheasier.com/map-webdav-drive-windows10/) to localhost:1900 and use discord as a file storage.